 In all freight markets, but especially in tight ones like our current trucking environment, the behaviors and operating nuances of your shippers and receivers have a huge impact on how smoothly your freight flows.
 Choosing quality partners who have minimal to no dwell time, act respectfully, and are easy to work with, can help elevate your shipments and make them more appealing to carriers.

 With dozens of articles written about what it takes to be a Shipper of Choice, brands can ask their co-packing, manufacturing, and warehouse partners whether they comply.
 But unless you are a major customer, you are unlikely to be able to affect their operating norms to meet your needs.

 Shippers can also look for a “3PL of Choice.”
 Transportation brokers speak directly with drivers and have a huge influence on how easily freight moves.

 At Zipline, we take the accolade 3PL of Choice very seriously.
 Here’s a list of how we operate and what you should look for in any 3PL partner.

-Using Online Reviews to Check Your 3PL’s Credibility
+3PL Reviews: Using Online Tools to Check Credibility

 Have you ever looked at the Google Reviews of your 3PL partner?
 It’s a great indicator of how they treat drivers and whether they are a 3PL of Choice.